watson-developer-cloud/assistant-web-chat-react/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build and Test](https://github.com/watson-developer-cloud/assistant-web-chat-react/actions/workflows/build-test.yml/badge.svg)](https://github.com/watson-developer-cloud/assistant-web-chat-react/actions/workflows/build-test.yml)

-# Watson Assistant web chat with React
+# IBM watsonx Assistant web chat with React

-`@ibm-watson/assistant-web-chat-react` is a React library to extend the [web chat](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat) feature of [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant) within your React application.
+`@ibm-watson/assistant-web-chat-react` is a React library to extend the [web chat](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-deploy-web-chat) feature of [IBM watsonx Assistant](https://www.ibm.com/cloud/watson-assistant) within your React application.
 This makes it easier to provide user-defined response types written in React, add content to custom elements with React, have the web chat and your site communicate more easily, and more.

 The primary utility provided by this library is the `WebChatContainer` functional component.
 This component will load and render an instance of web chat when it is mounted and destroy that instance when unmounted.